onedata/onedata-documentation/doc/administering_onedata/storage_configuration.md

 ## Common configuration

+Onepanel GUI allows creating, editing and deleting storages under the `Storages` menu.
+All storage configuration options are available during storage creation (see below picture and descriptions).
+After the storage is created, only some of the parameters can be changed so as not to break the data integrity.

 ![Configuration of storage](../../doc/img/admin/storage_config.png)

 ### Storage path type
 Determines how the logical file paths are mapped on the storage:
  * `canonical` paths reflect the logical file names and directory structure, however each rename operation requires renaming the files on the storage which may result in copying the file blocks on some storage backends.
+ Canonical path type is obligatory for [imported storages](#imported-storage).
  * `flat` paths are based on unique file UUID's and do not require on-storage rename when logical file name is changed.